 - A recommendation to acquire property rights along Elk Creek in Fairview Township, Erie County.
 Acquiring the property would provide anglers with increased access to this popular steelhead fishery;

-- A recommendation to renew a property lease at Franklin County’s Letterkenny Reservoir, an approved trout water which is heavily used by anglers;
+- A recommendation to renew a property lease at Franklin County’s Letterkenny Reservoir, an stocked trout water which is heavily used by anglers;

 - A proposal to require mandatory life jacket use during the cold weather months from November 1 through April 30 for anyone operating a canoe, kayak or motorboat 16 feet or less, including when boats are anchored;

 - A recommendation to remove the “slow, no wake” designations on Hawns Run Cove and Anderson Bay in Raystown Lake;